MWChapel/CodeQuality/CodeQuality.md

 ### Use useLayoutEffect

 `useLayoutEffect` is useful in React when you need to perform DOM measurements or manipulations before the browser paints the screen.
-Unlike useEffect, which runs after the render, useLayoutEffect runs synchronously after all DOM mutations but before the screen update, ensuring that any layout changes or measurements are applied without causing visual flickering or delays in rendering.
+Unlike `useEffect`, which runs after the render, `useLayoutEffect` runs synchronously after all DOM mutations but before the screen update, ensuring that any layout changes or measurements are applied without causing visual flickering or delays in rendering.

 ✅ Correct Usage:
 ![alt text](assets/uselayout.png)